December 17, 2024

 The bottom line: Chronic care management provides streamlined wraparound care for patients — and it's also good for business.
 So how does your organization take advantage of this growing opportunity?

 An effective CCM program requires practice managers, practitioners, and clinical staff to work together to identify and enroll eligible beneficiaries and then establish processes that work well for everyone.
-If you are considering adding a CCM program or growing an existing program, you may also want to investigate launching other care management programs, such as remote patient monitoring and behavioral health integration.
+If you are considering adding a CCM program or growing an existing program, you may also want to investigate launching other care management programs, such as remote patient monitoring.

 With many complex moving pieces to juggle, you may find launching a CCM program can be difficult.
 But it doesn't have to be.